UNOBRIDGELab/Dimensions/CodingHandbook.md

 ## Information Archetypes Interview Benchmarking Handbook

 This is a handbook of definitions and examples of information dimensions found in interview data that can be used as benchmarks in the rating process.
 The quotes here are examples of characteristics included in the coding scheme.
 This handbook should be used with the rater’s own notes compiled during the various training sessions.
 A methodology is provided below the summary of the dimensions.

 Each dimension presented in the handbook has two sub-levels associated with it.
 Definitions of the dimensions as well as the sub-levels are provided.
 Examples of quotes that correspond to each level are then provided for reference.
 These examples are used as benchmarks by the rater during coding in order to categorize sentences/ segments into the appropriate category.

-NOTE: A single sentence or segment can be categorized as belonging to more than 1 dimension in this coding scheme.
+NOTE: A single sentence or segment of text can be categorized as belonging to more than 1 dimension in this coding scheme.
 Additionally, a segment may be associated with no, one or both of the sublevels.

 ### SUMMARY OF DIMENSIONS